aforward9600/pokemonpalette/README.md

 #Hack-Induced Bugfixes & Adjustments in this version:
 -----------
 - fixed a bug that defaulted shiny pokemon to have a max attack DV in certain instances
-- the code disallowing mew is borked-up, so it's removed
+- mew will not appear in randomized trainer battles if pokedex diploma not attained

 #New features & adjustments from last version:
 -----------